AdobeXD/plugin-samples/known-issues.md

 ## Export Renditions

 - On Windows 10, exporting a rendition may cause XD to crash.
 This will be fixed in the next drop.
+- On Windows 10, exporting to a file or folder entry picked from a file picker will fail.
+You can work around this issue by writing those files first to a temporary folder or to the plugin's data folder.
+Then you can move them to the desired location.

 ## Scenegraph